hashicorp/terraform-provider-google/website/docs/d/iam_policy.html.markdown

 * `description` - (Optional) An optional description of the expression.
 This is a longer text which describes the expression, e.g. when hovered over it in a UI.

-* `condition` - (Optional) An [IAM Condition](https://cloud.google.com/iam/docs/conditions-overview) for a given binding.
-Structure is documented below.

-The `condition` block supports:

-* `expression` - (Required) Textual representation of an expression in Common Expression Language syntax.

-* `title` - (Required) A title for the expression, i.e. a short string describing its purpose.

-* `description` - (Optional) An optional description of the expression.
-This is a longer text which describes the expression, e.g. when hovered over it in a UI.

 ## Attributes Reference

 The following attribute is exported: